isomerpages/imda-pixel/_stories/Driving Growth With Smart Autonomy.md

 The AGVs take the safest and most efficient pathway through the facility and avert the need to allocate manpower to transport the totes, resulting in better resource utilisation, says Amgen Singapore Manufacturing’s information systems director Vincent Tan.

 ![](/images/Success%20stories/oipamgen2.jpg)
+Photo Credit: SPH
-*Amgen Singapore Manufacturing’s information systems director Vincent Tan (far right) working together with Movel AI’s chief executive Abhishek Gupta to optimise the AGV prototype.*
+<br>*Amgen Singapore Manufacturing’s information systems director Vincent Tan (far right) working together with Movel AI’s chief executive Abhishek Gupta to optimise the AGV prototype.*

 “Through the use of sensors and cameras, the AGVs can increase productivity and reduce cost by eliminating accidental damage caused by human operators,” he adds.